-Occasionally, persons who are not residents or guests will enter the property at night to use the spas.
-If you perceive this to be happening, and do not feel safe asking these persons to leave, you should call the police non-emergency line at (760) 323-8116 to report trespassers.
+If persons who are not residents or guests enter the property at night to use the spas, call the police non-emergency line at (760) 323-8116 to report trespassers.

 Canyon Country Club Estados was established as a condominium community in 1975.
 Located on 11.79 acres of leased Indian land in the south end of Palm Springs, it consists of 120 units in nine two-story residential buildings.
 One-, two-, and three-bedroom units are available.
 All lower-level units have a patio, upper-level units a balcony.

 Recreational amenities include three heated swimming pools, four spas, six tennis and/or pickleball courts, clubhouse, fitness center, sauna, and barbecue grills.